 Chairman/Vice President University at Buffalo Distinguished Professor, with appointments in Pharmacology and Toxicology (School of Medicine and Biomedical Sciences) and Epidemiology and Environmental Health (School of Public Health and Health Professions), specializing in toxicology and the environmental health sciences.
 His research experience and expertise ranges from basic research on drug metabolism and disposition / pharmacokinetics to assessment of biomarkers of exposure, effect and susceptibility in large, international, population-based studies to better assess health risks in human populations.
 Dr. Olson has a 30+ year experience receiving extramural research funding from agencies including NIH, U.S. EPA, and CDC/ATSRD.
-His expertise will help bring JAA-F11 through the FDA IND stage.
+His expertise helped to design the safety studies recently completed to bring JAA-F11 through the FDA IND stage.
 He can be reached at firstname.lastname@example.org.